Souvik-0612/Preparation/README.md

     * Euler Lagrange equation
         * From D'Alembert's principle
         * From Action principle
+    * Legendre transformation
+    * Hamiltonian
+    * Advanced topics:
         * Noether's theorem:*For each symmetry of the Lagrangian, there is a conserved quantity.*
             * Isotropy of space
             * Time invarience $\rightarrow$ conservation of energy
-    * Legendre transformation
-    * Hamiltonian

 ## Classical Electrodynamics
 * Math for Electrodynamics